Sem-NaVAE: Semantically-Guided Outdoor Mapless Navigation via Generative Trajectory Priors: Proposed Methodology

 \subsubsection{\textbf{Collision filtering}}

 Since the generated trajectories can have kinematic failures, a post-generation filter is required to ensure feasibility.
-For this, we use a local elevation map \cite{elvmap} constructed from LiDAR data, covering a forward-facing area of 18m $\times$ 18m with resolution $0.1$m/px.
+For this, we construct an instantaneous local elevation map from LiDAR data, covering a forward-facing area of 18m $\times$ 18m with a resolution of $0.1$m/px.

 A trajectory is classified as a collision if the pitch angle between any two consecutive waypoints exceeds a safety threshold $\theta_{max}$.
 For a waypoint $w_i$ and its predecessor $w_{i-1}$, the inclination is calculated as: